SrikanthKandula/tpch_dbgen_zipf_skew/README.md

 # tpch_dbgen_zipf_skew

+1. Summary
 TPC-H datagen relies on uniform distributions to an extensive degree.
 The values of dimension columns are generated uniformly random within a range.
 The numbers of lines in LINEITEM that have a given ORDERKEY is also chosen uniformly at random and so are the number of suppliers (SUPPKEY) per part (PARTKEY).
 The goal of this change is to add skew, specifically zipfian skew, to the extent possible.

+2. Main change and example usages
+The net change is an additional option -z <f> where the argument, a float, is the zipfian scale factor.

+.\Debug\dbgen.exe -T s -s 1000 -z 2
+generates the supplier.tbl for a scale factor of 1000 (i.e., 1TB) with a zipf scale factor of 2

+.\Debug\dbgen.exe -T o -s 1000 -z 2 -C 100 -S 4
+generates the 4th of 100 chunks with a zipf scale factor of 2 of the orders and lineitem tables

+3. Method description and parameter choice

 Zipfian skew is such that the frequency with which a value at rank k occurs is proportional to 1/k^\alpha.
 For example, if \alpha is 2, then by rank the frequencies are proportional to: 1, 0.25, 0.11, 0.125, ...